glideport/GlideTrack/README.md

 ![](img/coverage-20140504.jpg) | ![](img/coverage-20140527.jpg)

+### GPS Quality

+The quality of current phone GPSes for flying applications is not as good as flight recorder.
+For example, it is not uncommon see erratic GPS altitudes and GPS "teleporting".
+One thing thing that makes phone GPS perform poorly is the internal phone GPS filter which is designed and tuned for walking and driving;
+e.g., you don’t see erratic altitude when you drive around.
+Note that it does get better as you run your phone for a while, provided the phone has a good view of the sky.

+The location of the phone is very important --- it must have good and *consistent* view of the sky in order to produce good quality fixes.
+The GPS quality degrades if it has to switch lock to a different set of satellites, e.g., you get one view of the sky when you are straight and level, and a different view of the sky if you are banked.

+Note that GlideTrack has no GPS filtering whatsoever since its primary intent is to be an example app how to use the GlidePort API, and thus simple.
+Third-party flying/tracking apps using GlidePort API should have filtering to improve track quality.
+In any case, iPhone 6 will reportedly have a pressure sensor, so at least that will fix the erratic altitude problem completely.

 ### Diagnostic Mode

 The diagnostic mode can be turned on in the Settings screen.
 In the diagnostic